The cost of living in Lincoln

 Last but not least, one of the main focuses of student life, apart from the course itself, is the entertainment area.
 The University of Lincoln offers a variety of on-campus and off-campus activities.
 I would say the city itself is extremely affordable in this area and it offers a vast range of activities and places to go out.
 Remember, if you decide to join a society, there is usually an initial fee and then entry fees for events vary, depending on location and theme.
 They are usually fairly affordable, but it’s something important to consider.

-Budgeting can be difficult at the beginning, but there are many resources you could use to make your life easier and the Student Advice Centre also offers to students that are struggling with it.
+Budgeting can be difficult at the beginning, but there are many resources you could use to make your life easier, find these on the Cost of Living support site.
+The Student Advice Centre also offers help to students that are struggling with budgeting or their finances.

 By Daria Suciu, MChem Forensic Chemistry student from Romania.